francescochecola-hash/war-and-institutional-change-gustav-line/README.md

-# War and Institutional Change: The Case of the Gustav Line
+# War and Institutional Change: The Case of Gustav Line

 This repository contains data, tables, and reproducible analysis supporting the thesis **"War and Institutional Change: The Case of the Gustav Line"**.